Arthur Field (trade unionist): Political career

 Field served as secretary of the Maidstone and District Trades Council for much of the 1890s until 1902, when he was elected as president.
 In his new role, he led it to back independent labour candidates, but was accused of working with the Conservative Party to do so, and he resigned in protest in 1903.
 Instead, he moved to Battersea, where he became the secretary of the South and East of England Trades and Labour Councils.
 He tried to affiliate this organisation to the Labour Representation Committee, and soon faced a rival in the form of the Federation of Metropolitan Trades and Labour Councils, leading Field to abandon his federation.

 Inspired by the Young Turks, in 1908 Field became interested in Islam, and by 1914 he was the founding secretary of the Anglo-Ottoman Society.
 He was invited to speak on the subject by the City of London ILP, and this inspired him to rejoin the party.
-Along with the other leaders of the Anglo-Ottoman Society, in 1917 he founded the Workers' Welfare League of India.
+Along with other leaders of the Anglo-Ottoman Society, in 1917 he founded the Workers' Welfare League of India.
 This support for the Indian independence movement led him to become the London representative of the Free Press of India and Indian National Newspapers, and he developed a friendship with Shapurji Saklatvala.

 Field supported the British Socialist Party's formation of the Communist Party of Great Britain (CPGB), becoming a founder member.
 Within the party, he worked with Saklatvala and Mann, along with S. A. Dange and M. N. Roy.
 However, in 1927, the CPGB criticised Saklatvala for initiating his children as Parsis, and Field resigned in sympathy, thereafter writing anti-communist articles for the Indian press.